- CLASS: Mammalia (Mammals)

 Gorillas at the Safari Park: The San Diego Zoo Safari Park opened to the public in 1972 with gorilla silverback Trib and his mate, Dolly.
 They produced the first gorilla born at the Park when little Jim arrived in 1973.
-Dolly lost interest in caring for her infant, so he was transferred to the Animal Care Center to be hand raised.
-Vila, a female gorilla born in Africa in 1957 and hand raised at the San Diego Zoo’s Children’s Zoo, gave birth in 1965 to the first gorilla born at the Zoo: Alvila.
-Vila moved to the Safari Park in 1975, and over her 42 years at the Park, she endeared herself to guests and staff alike.
-Vila was the matriarch of five generations and a surrogate mother for several hand raised western lowland gorillas during her lifetime.
+Vila, a female gorilla born in Africa in 1957 and hand raised at the San Diego Zoo, gave birth in 1965 to the first gorilla born at the Zoo: Alvila.
+Alvila moved to the Safari Park in 1975, and over her 42 years at the Park, she endeared herself to guests and staff alike.
+She was the matriarch of five generations and a surrogate mother for several hand raised western lowland gorillas during her lifetime.
 She was one of the world's oldest gorillas when she passed away in January 2018, at age 60.

 Over the years, the Park’s troop has grown and is now led by silverback Winston.
-He watches over females Kamilah and Kokamo, Kokamo’s son Monroe (the 16th gorilla born at the Park, in 2011), and Kokamo's baby girl named Leslie, born October 19, 2016.
+He watches over females Kamilah and Kokamo, Kokamo’s son Monroe, and Kokamo's baby girl named Leslie, born October 19, 2016.
 Other members of Winston’s troop are Imani and Frank, who moved to the Park from the Zoo in January 2013; and Imani's daughter Joanne, born at the Park in 2014.

-Frank has a special story: born at the Zoo in September 2008, his mother, Azizi, a hand-raised, first-time mom, was not able to hold Frank correctly to nurse him, so keepers had to intervene.
-Rather than removing Frank from his troop to raise him in the nursery, the committed keepers devised a “rear assisting” program that allowed Azizi (and his aunt, Imani) to raise Frank while keepers helped out by feeding him and quickly returning him to his family.
-This strategy was wildly successful, as Frank is now a rotund, confident young gorilla, adored by his family and fans.
+Frank has a special story: born at the Zoo in September 2008, his mother, Azizi, a hand-raised, first-time mom, was not able to hold Frank correctly to nurse him, so neonatal wildlife care specialists had to intervene.
+Rather than removing Frank from his troop to raise him in the nursery, the committed caregivers devised a “rear assisting” program that allowed Azizi (and his aunt, Imani) to raise Frank while wildlife care specialists helped out by feeding him and quickly returning him to his family.
+This strategy was wildly successful, as Frank is now a healthy, confident young gorilla, adored by his family and fans.
 He has a great time playing with Monroe!

 Another gorilla with a remarkable story is Joanne, born via emergency C-section on March 12, 2014.
 She had to remain at the Park’s veterinary medical center for several days, due to health issues.
 When she was well, the infant was successfully introduced to her mother, Imani, and the rest of the gorilla troop.
 They can all be seen daily in the Safari Park’s gorilla habitat!